MNGuenther/ngtsio/README.md

 # ngtsio
 Wrapper for astropy and cfitsio readers for NGTS data files.
+The newest stable release can be found under 'releases'.
 This readme contains:

 1) Examples